dotnet/runtime/docs/design/datacontracts/contract-descriptor.md

 `DotNetRuntimeContractDescriptor` where `next_runtime` points to the previous value of `DotNetRuntimeContractDescriptor` as if by the following C code:

+The `runtime_name` is an arbitrary identifier to aid diagnostic tooling in identifying the current runtime.
+(For example hosted runtimes may want to embed the name of the host; a desktop runtime may use just the runtime flavor and version)

 ``` c
 typedef struct DotNetRuntimeContractDescriptorList* DescPtr;
 typedef _Atomic(DescPtr) AtomicDescPtr;